amagioss/slv/website/docs/overview.md

 # What is SLV?

-**SLV (Secure Local Vault)** is an open-source tool by Amagi OSS that enables secure storage, sharing, and access to secrets directly alongside your codebase.
-It keeps secrets encrypted and only accessible to authorized environments.
+**SLV (Secure Local Vault)** is a free and open-source tool designed for securely storing, sharing, and accessing secrets directly within your codebase.
+It ensures secrets remain encrypted at rest and in transit, allowing access only within explicitly authorized environments, thus simplifying secure collaboration and enhancing overall security.

 ---

-## What Problem Does SLV Solve?
+## What problem does SLV solve?

-Secrets like API keys, credentials, and tokens are often spread across Git repos, CI/CD systems, and cloud configs — increasing the risk of leaks and complexity.
-SLV solves this by offering a simple, secure, and decentralized way to manage secrets without relying on a central vault.
+Secrets such as API keys and tokens are often scattered across Git repositories, CI/CD systems, and cloud configurations, increasing the risk of leaks.
+SLV addresses this challenge by providing a simple, secure, and decentralized solution for managing secrets without relying on a centralized vault.
+This approach enables seamless cross-collaboration across hybrid cloud environments and even supports air-gapped systems.

 ---

-## Core Idea
+## Core Principles of SLV

-- **Anyone can add or update secrets**, but only authorized environments can decrypt them.
+- **Secrets can be added or updated by anyone**, but only authorized environments are permitted to decrypt them.
-- **Each environment has a unique identity**, which controls access to secrets stored within a shared encrypted vault.
+- **Each environment is treated as a distinct entity**, with the ability to access secrets distributed across multiple vaults.

-This makes SLV secure, auditable, and friendly to GitOps workflows.
+This approach ensures that SLV remains secure, auditable, and easy to use.

----

-## Get Started

-Jump right into using SLV with setup instructions and usage examples - [Quick Start](/docs/quick-start)